Catamount Trail Express – 2018

 Bolton To Nebraska Valley Ski Shuttle

-During the first three (3) Saturdays in February the Catamount Trail Express will offer shuttle service between the parking lot off Old County Road in Nebraska Valley, and Bolton Valley Nordic Center.
-This will allow a participant to ski from Bolton Valley back to their car in Nebraska Valley without having to deal with the hassle of setting up your own car shuttle.
+On the last Saturday in January and the first three (3) Saturdays in February the Catamount Trail Express will offer shuttle service between the Parking Lot on Old County Road in Nebraska Valley, and the beginning of Section 22 at the Bolton Valley Nordic Center.
+This will allow a participant to ski from Bolton Valley back to their car in Nebraska Valley without having to deal with the hassle of setting up their own car shuttle.

 Participating skiers should expect to take between four (4) and six (6) hours to complete this section of trail.
 Conditions on the course can vary significantly and will play a large role in determining how long it takes to finish this section of the Catamount Trail.
-Each individual is encouraged to bring a small backpack with food, water, and extra clothes since there will be no official aid stations or support on the course.
+Every individual in responsible for themselves and it’s strongly encouraged that every skier bring a small backpack with food, water, and extra clothes since there are no aid stations in the backcountry.
 Climbing skins are highly recommended.

 10:00AM – Pickup at Old Country Road Parking Lot in Nebraska Valley